So, what is the main function of the harmonic balancer? Well, it is to absorb and reduce harmonic and torsional vibrations, from the engine.

-The harmonic balancer is mounted on the front end of an engine’s crankshaft, usually connected to a crankshaft pulley.
+Consequently, your harmonic balancer is mounted, on the front of your engine.
+And, is usually connected, to a crankshaft pulley.

-Harmonic balancers have other names as well, such as vibration damper, crankshaft pulley damper, crankshaft balancer, and crankshaft harmonizer.
+But, they have other names as well.
+Such as, vibration damper, crankshaft pulley damper, crankshaft balancer, and crankshaft harmonizer.

-So, there are tremendous counteracting forces being applied to the crankshaft.
-Between each power pulse, the crankshaft twist tends to spring back, so there’s really a forward and backwards twist.
+So, there are tremendous counteracting forces, being applied to the crankshaft.
+Between each power pulse, the crankshaft twist, tends to spring back.
+As a result, there’s really a forward and backwards twist.
 For this reason, the crankshaft is designed to bend slightly.
-Consequently, This is to accommodate the counteracting forces and prevent breakage.
+Consequently, this is to handle, the counteracting forces and prevent damage.